Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations: Methods

 where $\lambda_k = \te_k - \ts_k$ is the duration of each stay.
 Here we abuse the notation $k \in \traj_i$ a bit for ``index $k$ of stays in trajectory $\traj_i$''.

 \paragraph{TI-acs defined for a segment.}

-When we are interested in the accessibility of a particular segment, for instance, accessibility near one's workplace, or accessibility during off-peak hours of the grid, it is convenient to adapt the definition in eq.\eqref{eq:TI-defn} as:
+When the accessibility of a particular segment is of interest, for instance, accessibility near one's workplace, or accessibility during off-peak hours of the grid, it is convenient to adapt the definition in eq.\eqref{eq:TI-defn} as:

 and each metric can be viewed as TI-acs$[\Ts]$ with a specific $\Ts \subseteq [0,T]$.
 For instance, $\Ts = [0,T]$ defines the standard TI-acs that integrates all segments, $\Ts = \{t\in[0,T]: f_i(t)=\text{workplace}_i\}$ defines accessibility near one's workplace, and $\Ts = \{t\in[0,T]: t~\text{is during off-peak hours}\}$ defines accessibility during off-peak hours of the grid, etc.